 Rabbits’ backs are shaved, and a test substance is applied to their skin.
 The site is covered with a gauze patch for up to four hours, after which the patch is removed and the remaining substance is wiped away.
 A wound is allowed to develop at the site for up to 14 days, and the degree of skin damage is then assessed.
 A chemical is considered to be corrosive if, by the end of the 14-day observation period, the wound is marked by ulcers, bleeding, bloody scabs, scars, and other visible signs of dead tissue.
 There is no requirement that animals be provided with pain-relieving drugs during this prolonged process.

-Fortunately, three validated tests for assessing skin corrosion are available to replace the use of rabbits in painful experiments.
+Fortunately, there are validated tests for assessing skin corrosion available to replace the use of rabbits in painful experiments.
 The first of these methods, Corrositex™, was approved for use by the DOT in 1994 and ultimately published by the Organisation for Economic Cooperation and Development (OECD) in 2006 as OECD test guideline (TG) 435.
 Using a protein membrane instead of skin, Corrositex™ can measure whether, and at what rate, a chemical is capable of penetrating the simulated skin barrier according to a color-change reaction.
-Following the approval of Corrositex™, developers pioneered the reconstructed human epidermis (RHE) test method (OECD TG 431), which uses cultured human skin cells instead of live rabbits, and the transcutaneous electrical resistance (TER) test method (OECD TG 430).
+Following the approval of Corrositex™, developers pioneered the transcutaneous electrical resistance (TER) test method (OECD TG 430) and the reconstructed human epidermis (RHE) test method (OECD TG 431), which uses cultured human skin cells, such as EpiDerm, instead of live rabbits.
+PETA U.K. funded the final validation of EpiDerm, and this method can now be used worldwide to test the reaction of human skin to potentially corrosive and irritating chemicals.
+Click here for more information on these non-animal methods.

 Stay tuned for more information as we make further progress with international regulatory agencies.